-- My long-term educational goal is... - In pursuit of this goal, the educational objective of this CAREER proposal is... - The approach to accomplish these educational objectives is...
+- My long-term educational goal is...

+- In pursuit of this goal, the educational objective of this CAREER proposal is...

+- The educational approach is...

-Third paragraph: Intellectual Merit (second block)
+Third paragraph: Intellectual Merit (second block) is the contribution that your research makes to the knowledge base

-- What is already known? - What is new?
+- What is already known?

+- What is new?

-- What will your research add? - What will this do to enhance or enable research in your or other fields? - Why is your research important for the advancement of your field?)
+- What will your research add?

+- What will this do to enhance or enable research in your or other fields?

+- Why is your research important for the advancement of your field?